 If you have an open space, let's say you just moved into a new home and there is a room with big white walls and not very much furniture just yet.
 This could be the perfect opportunity to create some contrast and a distinct visual element to help bring a controlled ambience into the space.

 Your eye is set on two large prints to really make a statement.
 But do you go with light or dark images, or a combination?

 This is where it gets personal, but regardless of tone you can go a long way just by choosing the theme and style of the prints.
 Pairing one abstract image, rich in detail and texture, with one wider minimal composition or wildlife image, could lead to the perfect yin and yang.
 Two abstract prints may become visually overwhelming in the same space, so creating the contrast with a minimal image will not only create better cohesion, but help to enhance the visual impact of both works because neither will take away attention from the other.

 I could go on writing all day about these things, it's just so fun to pair and curate images to create different moods and ambience!
 The one key takeaway is that it's all about contrast.

-Hope you enjoy the collection and can find the right echo of the North to bring home to your space.
+I hope you enjoy the collection and can find the atmosphere in these prints to bring home to your space.

 All the best,